Glossary

 C

-- Camera matrix: a matrix that represents the transformation of the camera.
+- Camera matrix: a matrix that represents the transformation of a camera.

-- Clipped: not rasterized due to being outside of clip space.
+- Clipped: refers to a fragment that has been discarded due to being located outside of clip space.

 - Color buffer: a region of a framebuffer that holds color data.

-- Color space: a coordinate system that organizes the values of colors on the interval [0,1].
+- Color space: a coordinate system that organizes each of the red, green, blue, and alpha values of colors in the range [0,1].

 - Cubemap: a type of texture that consists of six faces.